 Proof that matters

-• Photos of cracked/slipped tiles + any underlayment exposure/deterioration.
+• Cracked/slipped tiles + any underlayment exposure/deterioration.

 • Neutral documentation of access-breakage risk.